zspitzer/lucee-cfml-resource-provider/README.md

 `<resource-provider arguments="lock-timeout:10000;scope:server;storageCFC:vfsStoreFileSystem" component="org.lucee.extension.cfml.scopeResourceProvider.requestProvider" scheme="temp"/>`

-you can pass in a custom dir as an argument to `vfsStoreFileSystem`, otherwise, it defaults to `dir:#getTempDirectory()#`
+you can pass in a custom dir as an argument to `vfsStoreFileSystem`, otherwise, it defaults to `dir:#getTempDirectory()#` (not sure about the syntax with windows paths??)

-`<resource-provider arguments="lock-timeout:10000;scope:server;storageCFC:vfsStoreFileSystem;dir:\temp\demo" component="org.lucee.extension.cfml.scopeResourceProvider.requestProvider" scheme="temp"/>`
+`<resource-provider arguments="lock-timeout:10000;scope:server;storageCFC:vfsStoreFileSystem" component="org.lucee.extension.cfml.scopeResourceProvider.requestProvider" scheme="temp"/>`

+Provider "temp://" which maps to your temp dir

 `<resource-provider arguments="lock-timeout:10000;storageCFC:mapped.path.to.myCoolIdea" component="org.lucee.extension.cfml.scopeResourceProvider.requestProvider" scheme="myCoolIdea"/>`

-Currently up and running, now in a BETA state, see `test.cfm`.

-You need to restart Lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time.

 ### Performance